-Michael C. Willoughby, age 50, has served as Chief Executive Officer and a Director since March 2013, as President of PFSweb, Inc. since September 2010 and as Chief Information Officer of the Company since October 2001.
+Michael C. Willoughby, age 52, has served as Chief Executive Officer and a Director since March 2013, as President of PFSweb, Inc. since September 2010 and as Chief Information Officer of the Company from October 2001 until April 2016.
 Mr. Willoughby has previously served as President of Priority Fulfillment Services, a subsidiary of the Company, from February 2006 to September 2010.
-From 1999 to 2001, Mr. Willoughby served the Company as

-Vice President of eCommerce.
-Prior to joining the Company, Mr. Willoughby served as President and Chief Executive Officer of Design Technologies, Inc., an ecommerce software development firm from 1994 to 1999.
+From 1999 to 2001, Mr. Willoughby served the Company as Vice President of E-Commerce.
+Prior to joining the Company, Mr. Willoughby served as President and Chief Executive Officer of Design Technologies, Inc., an e-commerce software development firm from 1994 to 1999.
 Prior to founding Design Technologies, Inc., Mr. Willoughby served as President and Chief Executive Officer of Integration Services, Inc., an IT consulting services company.
+Mr. Willoughby received his Bachelor of Business Administration degree in Information Systems from Abilene Christian University.
 The Board of Directors believes the characteristics that qualify Mr. Willoughby for the Board include his long-term experience in the ecommerce industry, expertise in information technology, leadership experience and judgment and extensive knowledge of the Company's business.